rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 [drawbacks]: #drawbacks

 - This complicates the grammar.
-- This introduces a redundant `move mut` keyword combination.
 - It can be argued that use of the `move` keyword should be replaced with use of the `ref` keyword and not using match ergonomics at all.